SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule-1.md

 * When you are new to a company and sending an email to a large distribution list
 * Sending a complicated email
 * Sending a sensitive email (where the content could be perceived as confrontational)
 * In application development, when you need a quick '[test please](/conduct-a-test-please-internally-and-then-with-the-client)', and the person is immediately available.
 This provides you a chance to check and collaborate on the finished change before the '[done email](/dones-do-you-reply-done-and-delete-the-original-email)' is sent.
-It also shows the email was double checked.
+It also shows the email was double-checked.

 Doing this will ensure: